-And below is a copper/FR4hybrid PCB used for air conditioning central systems.
+Below is a copper/FR4 hybrid PCB used for air conditioning central systems.

-And below is a copper/AlNhybrid PCB for stage lights.
+Below is a copper/AlN hybrid PCB for stage lights.
 COB LEDs are flip-chip bonded on the embedded AlN area.

-Part 2: How Do Different Materials Bond Together in a Hybrid PCB
+Part 2: How to Bond Different Materials in a Hybrid PCB

 As we all know, ceramic, copper, FR4, PI, and PTFE are different materials and have different physical properties.
 How do these different materials bond together?